AnujDahiya24/FIDE-Chess-Data/README.md

 # 📈 Dashboard

-To see your ratings in real-time, I've created a dashboard to help chess players [here](https://anujdahiya24.shinyapps.io/apps/).
+To see ratings in real-time, I've created a dashboard to help chess players [here](https://anujdahiya24.shinyapps.io/apps/).

 ---